Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 First you will calculate roughness paprmeters based on the building geometry within your grids.

 - Open *UMEP > Pre-Processor > Urban Morphology > Morphometric Calculator (Grid)*.
-- Use the settings in Figure 4 and press *Run*.
+- Use the settings as in the figure below and press *Run*.
 - When calculation ids done, close the plugin.

 .. figure:: /images/SUEWSSpatial_IMCGBuilding.png
    :alt:  none

-   Figure 4: The settings for calculating building morphology.
+   The settings for calculating building morphology.

 This operation should have produced 17 different text files; 16 (*anisotrophic*) that include morphometric parameters from each 5 degree section for each grid and one file (*isotropic*) that includes averaged values for each of the 16 grids.
 You can open **build_IMPGrid_isotropic.txt** and compare the different values for a park grid (3054) and an urban grid (3242).
 Header abbreviations is explained **here** (**LINK NOT READY**).